Emperor Zhenzong of Song Zhao Heng — Innovator of Trading Peace with Money and A Professional of Self Glorification

 Zhao Heng liked her a lot, though she never gave him a baby.

 But Zhao Heng didn't.
-He hid Liu in one of his followers' house and visited her there regularly.
+He hid Liu in one of his follower's houses and visited her there regularly.

 After he ascended to the throne, he finally took Liu to the royal palace, and they could be together freely.